vpfernanda/SantanderDIO-Java-Bootcamp/README.md

 ## iPhone Model
 This project was proposed as a part of Santander & DIO's Java Bootcamp.
 It simply represents an iPhone and some of its most-used apps.
 This project was not designed for actual execution, but to exercise abstraction and POO concepts.

+## Collections
+There are various projects in this folder.
+Each was implemented to practice the concept of each collection as Lists, Sets, and Maps.
+Those projects were created to solve some exercises proposed by DIOs in the Java Bootcamp.

+## Digital Bank
+This activity was proposed as a part of Santander &DIO's Java Bootcamp.
+The main task is to implement an application that represents a digital bank with its main features (as deposit, withdrawal, etc).
+This project means to exercise the POO concepts, such as abstraction, polymorphism, and class hierarchy.
+Also, I implemented a class to persist some information on a file.